Benjamin Graham Analysis: Three Key Stages For Smart Investors

 For my own analysis, I like to look at the actions of insiders: insider ownership, insider buys, and share buybacks are all terrific signs that you can look for when assessing a company.
 Insider buys and share buybacks, specifically, are a great indication that management sees current business problems as transient and aim to take advantage of currently depressed prices.

 More inline with Ben Graham's own analysis, I also favour firms with very strong catalysts on the horizon.
 This could be the coming launch of a number of new and promising products, management shopping the company around for a buyer, or eliminating a loss-making division.

 Are You Using Benjamin Graham's Three Stage Analysis?

 You should be.

-Not ready for membership?
-That’s fine.
-Check out the box below to make sure to get a free net net stock pick sent straight to your inbox every month.
+Get high quality Ben Graham-styled net net stock picks sent straight to your inbox each month.
 Enter your email in the box below.